 The Tin Cloth Cruiser is the perfect jacket for most casual settings.
 It looks fantastic with denim or some Chinos, but you will have a very hard time dressing this up.

-The fit does run large, so go true to size if you want to layer in colder weather.
+The fit does run large, so go true to size if you want to layer in colder weather or have mobility for yard work.

 The oil and wax combination does make the fabric water fairly water resistant.
 While I can’t say it will be a replacement for a good parka, you won’t have to worry if the forecast calls for some light rain.
 The pockets all are covered with flaps, however there is no storm flap over the opening, which may allow water to seep in during a heavy rainfall.